Independence veteran convinced he’s a victim of porch repair scam after work goes unfinished

 Wilson told FOX4 he first spotted Bucey’s ad about his contracting business in the Examiner newspaper in Independence.

-”I just don’t think he plants to finish it, “ Wilson said.
+”I just don’t think he plans to finish it, “ Wilson said.

 Wilson said last Wednesday Bucey left a message on his home answering machine, saying his mother recently died and he was in Philadelphia.